rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 -------------------

 * Interaction with to-do list?
 I'd mentioned that ...
-* Getting back in habit after break.
+* Getting back in habit after break of filling it out.
+* A day nearly off.

 The next end of month musing
 ----------------------------